 Let’s just consider the financial side to all this.
 To start with due to the inclement weather you are likely to have only 100 flying days available per year.
 Assume £25000 desired income plus (maintenance, insurance, training, buying a drone, software processing, website design, promotion fees, trade shows, networking, association memberships) you are very quickly looking at needing to generate an income of £30000.
 Therefore without doing any further calculations your absolute minimum daily rate would be £300 as a ballpark reference point.
 Can you afford to go full-time, and part-time will you devoting enough resources to make it a success?

-Next, let's look at the business who wishes to add a drone option to their existing portfolio.
-This may in the first instance look more straightforward, but the numbers can also be just as challenging alongside some non-tangible issues.
+Next, let's look at the business who wishes to add a drone option to their existing portfolio; surveyors, engineers, photographers, journalists, and sports analysts This may in the first instance look more straightforward, but the numbers can also be just as challenging alongside some non-tangible issues.
 You have to measure the cost-benefit of the time taken off work against how much extra revenue you will generate from having the drone.
 More often than not businesses who come through the course are adopting drones on a trial basis and thus the urgency to get qualified is less than the keen individual.
 This also manifests itself in the motivation of the attendee/employee who has not necessarily been interested in drones until being asked to attend a course.
 Then the drone offering is not likely to be the main part of the business, so ensuring diligence in keeping up to speed with respect to all things aviation such as NOTAMS, flying proficiency may be diminished.

-As mentioned in the outset, one mistake people new to the market make is to see price as a differentiator.
+So how can UAVAir make a difference to you and your entrance into the drone industry?
+One mistake people new to the market make is to see price as a differentiator.
 This only leads to a race to the bottom among NQEs, to gain perceived market share at the expense of quality, after all – it’s just a theory exam and flight test that people want isn’t it?

 Instead, once you contact us we can offer in conjunction with our partners, who have all teamed up with us because of their belief in our customer-focussed offering and our desire to partner wherever possible the following steps to guide you on your way.:

-- Getting Started – buying the right drone for your operation?
+Getting Started – buying the right drone for your operation?

-2. Developing your Skill
+Developing your Skills

 More often that not this is where students are left to their own devices to build enough flying experience, looking at YouTube videos for lessons or flying with a buddy.
 We offer a more structured, professional solution than that which is what prospective clients will expect as this industry develops.
 Our bespoke training gives you an introduction into the before and after flight discipline, which is just as important as the flying itself when you go out into the field.
 So developing an identical pre-flight routine, usage of checklists etc, every time, in addition to the key part of assessing where your flying skills are and techniques to improve them.
 UAVAir has deliberately made sure that we only work with the best professional drone pilots from within the industry-leading Association of RPAS (ARPAS) to instruct who are already forging successful careers so that you can benefit from their real-life on the job knowledge.

-This of course is in addition to studying the distance learning material we supply that gets you prepared for our Ground School course, which includes our Course Study Manual, videos and quizzes and we keep checking up on you throughout this whole period to check on your progress and make sure you are fully prepared for your course attendance with us.
+This of course is in addition to studying the distance learning material we supply that gets you prepared for our Ground School course, which includes our Course Study Manual, Flight Reference handbook, videos and quizzes and we keep checking up on you throughout this whole period to check on your progress and make sure you are fully prepared for your course attendance with us.

-Unmanned Aircraft Qualification.
+Unmanned Aircraft Qualification

 One of the hardest areas for non-aviators is the Operations Manual.
 We supply you with a template and additional guidance but we won’t give you a cut and paste solution as we believe, as does the CAA, that only by writing your own will you benefit the most when conducting your own Operation in the field.
 However we give you plenty of assistance, including a 3-hour explainer video that goes through our whole Ops Manual template step-by-step, putting everything into context for you so you understand the whole process..